gtsorbo/ai-on-gke/best-practices/ml-platform/examples/use-case/ray/dataprocessing/README.md

    gcloud storage ls gs://${PROCESSING_BUCKET}/flipkart_images
    ```

+> For additional information about developing using this codebase see the [Developer Guide](DEVELOPER.md)

 > For additional information about converting you code from a notebook to run as a Job on GKE see the [Conversion Guide](CONVERSION.md)